Written byJenny Zeng

 We contacted Apple support and found that they only provide data recovery service when you have a backup.
 That's to say, when you go to a Genius Bar to fix a Mac problem, in which case may cause data loss; Apple will solve the problem but leave you to figure out how to recover the data you lost during repairs.

-Also, the cost for data recovery is not covered in the warranty.
+Also, the cost of data recovery is not covered by the warranty.